cran-task-views/Distributions/Distributions.md

   provided in `r pkg("distTails")`.
   `r pkg("CaDENCE")` provides the zero-inflated Weibull distribution.
+  The bimodal Weibull distribution is provided in `r pkg("new.dist")`.
 - *First-passage time of a Wiener process:*
   `r pkg("WienR")` provides d, p functions of the first-passage time of a diffusion model.